katrin108/hbv202g_lokaV/README.md

     mvn site
     ```

-This will execute the `main` method in `main.java`, which demonstrates how the `LibrarySystem` works.
+This will execute the `main` method in `Main.java` demonstrates how to use the `LibrarySystem` class.

 ## Usage

-The `main` method in `IntStackMain.java` demonstrates the usage of the `IntStack` class.
+The `main` method in `Main.java` demonstrates the usage of the `LibarySystem` class.
 You can view the results in the terminal after running the application.

-## Documentation
-## pattern added
+## Testing

+JUnit is used to test core components of the business logic.
+Coverage includes:

+- `LibrarySystem`: Borrowing logic and exception handling
+- `Book`, `Omnibus`, and `Lending`: Composite behavior and item management
+- Observer pattern: Validates that `LibraryLogger` receives notifications

+    ```bash
+    mvn test
+    ```

+## Design Patterns Used

- Composite Pattern
+### Composite Pattern
+Used for representing books and omnibus collections.
+Both `Book` and `Omnibus` extend `LibraryItem`, allowing uniform treatment for borrowing and returning.

-### **Generating Documentation**
+### Observer Pattern
+`LibraryLogger` implements `LibraryObserver` and gets notified whenever a book or omnibus is borrowed.
+This demonstrates decoupling between business logic and notification systems.

 ## UML Class Diagram
-A UML class diagram representing the project structure can be found [here](src/site/resources/classes.png).
+A UML class diagram representing the project structure can be found [here](UML/loka.drawio.png).

 ## Credits